jverhoelen/jekyll-now/_posts/2016-10-12-ascii-documentation-generator.md

 ## Implementation and Usage

-To try it out, download or fork [moddoc](https://github.com/jverhoelen/moddoc "Moddoc - Simple documentation PDF builder from AsciiDoc") as another module of your project hierarchy.
+To try it out, download or fork [moddoc](https://github.com/jverhoelen/moddoc "Moddoc - Simple documentation PDF builder from AsciiDoc"){:target="_blank" rel="noopener noreferrer"} as another module of your project hierarchy.
 It will contain your common documentation (`common/`), configuration (`config.json` and `common/modules.adoc`) and brings you the needed build tool.

-To generate the resulting documentation, install the dependencies with `npm install`, make sure to have the [asciidoctor-pdf ruby gem](http://asciidoctor.org/docs/convert-asciidoc-to-pdf/#install-the-published-gem "Asciidoctor-pdf ruby gem") installed and hit `npm run build` to build it.
+To generate the resulting documentation, install the dependencies with `npm install`, make sure to have the [asciidoctor-pdf ruby gem](http://asciidoctor.org/docs/convert-asciidoc-to-pdf/#install-the-published-gem "Asciidoctor-pdf ruby gem"){:target="_blank" rel="noopener noreferrer"} installed and hit `npm run build` to build it.

 There you go.
 Feel free to comment your opinion and ideas or insert issues!